elunico/Python-Finite-State-Machine/README.md

 ## Find on pypi

-This project uses [This template](https://github.com/fastai/pypi_template) to create a pypi package
+This project uses [this template](https://github.com/fastai/pypi_template) to create a pypi package.

+You can find the project [here](https://pypi.org/project/statemachine-elunico/) and install it using `pip install statemachine-elunico` and then import it with `import statemachine`

 ## Explanation
 The library consists of 3 main items: `Machine`, `MachineError`, and `allow_access`.